mpcarl-ibm/crs-docs/_api/reference.md

 #### Create a new bucket

 A `PUT` issued to the endpoint root will create a bucket when a string is provided.
 Bucket names must be unique, and accounts are limited to 100 buckets each.
 Bucket names must be DNS-compliant; names between 3 and 63 characters long must be made of lowercase letters, numbers, and dashes.
 Bucket names must begin and end with a lowercase letter or number.
-Using periods as a seperator within bucket names is not recommended, and bucket names resembling IP addresses are not allowed.
+Using periods as a separator within bucket names is not recommended, and bucket names resembling IP addresses are not allowed.

 **Syntax**